dcecile/first-orc-font/README.md

 ## Usage

-Download the [latest release](https://github.com/dcecile/first-orc-font/releases/latest) to get the OTF/TTF files, and follow the instructions in [USAGE.md](USAGE.md).
+Download the [latest release](https://github.com/dcecile/first-orc-font/releases/latest) to get the TTF files, and follow the instructions in [USAGE.md](USAGE.md).

 ## Example